ParZivaL-1208/ai-quiz-platform/README.md

 An intelligent, full-stack educational platform built with Spring Boot and Python.
 This application features a robust role-based access control system (Admin, Teacher, Student) and integrates a dedicated AI microservice to automatically classify quiz questions and generate personalized, data-driven student feedback.

+> **⚠️ CRITICAL ARCHITECTURE NOTE**
+>
+> This is the primary interface of a decoupled, two-part system.
+>
+> **The full application requires both repositories running simultaneously:**
+> 1. **This Spring Boot Application:** Handles the UI, database operations, security, and user analytics (Runs on port 8080).
+> 2. **The Python AI Microservice:** Handles machine learning, PDF parsing, and NLP text classification (Runs on port 5000).
+You must clone and run the AI microservice from this repository: https://github.com/ParZivaL-1208/ai-flask-quiz.git
+>
+> If the Python microservice is offline, PDF uploads and automated question classification features will throw `Connection refused` errors.

 ## 🏗 Architecture Overview